fortytwoservices/public-docs.fortytwo.io/docs/marketplace-offerings/self-hosted-runners/github/step1-manual.md

     - **Orchestration mode** - Configure to **Uniform**, as we will be running only a single image and runner type
     - **Security type** - Standard is the only supported for our image currently
 - **Instance details**
-    - **Image** - Locate the Amesto Fortytwo **Self Hosted Runner for Azure GitHub** image and select whether you want an Ubuntu or Windows based runner:
+    - **Image** - Locate the Fortytwo **Self Hosted Runner for Azure GitHub** image and select whether you want an Ubuntu or Windows based runner:

     ![](media/20230914092637.png)